-There are several side effects that can occur by mixing amoxicillin and alcohol, with most of these being potential escalations of side effects that can occur from taking either substance individually.
-These side effects include:
+Several side effects can occur by mixing amoxicillin and alcohol, with most of these being potential escalations of side effects that can occur from taking either substance individually.

 In addition to the side effects listed above, several other risks are associated with mixing amoxicillin and alcohol.
-These risks include:

 It is possible to drink alcohol while taking amoxicillin, so there is no mandatory period of abstinence following treatment with this antibiotic.